davidcurie/Computing-Essentials/_sources/lessons/first-steps/first-steps-python.md

 which dependencies to grab.

-To include only packages that came from an explicit `conda install` or `pip install` command, we can modify our export command.
+To include only packages that came from an explicit `conda install` or `pip install` command, we can modify our export command with the `--from-history` flag.

 ```bash
 (first-steps) ~/Computing-Essentials/first-steps $ conda env export --from-history > environment.yml